djhackersdev/segatools/README.md

 a mountpoint for that under `/mnt/c`, e.g. `cd /mnt/c/segatools` (if the folder `segatools` is located under `C:\segatools` on Windows).
 * Build segatools: `make build-docker`
+* Once completed successfully, build output is located in the `build/docker/zip` sub-folder.